matthew-z/R-net/README.md

 [Natural Language Computing Group, MSRA: R-NET: Machine Reading Comprehension with Self-matching Networks](https://www.microsoft.com/en-us/research/publication/mrc/)

-However, I didn't reproduce the model described in this paper because some details are not very clear to me and the dynamic attention in self-matching requires too much memory.
+Actually, I didn't reproduce the model of this paper exactly because some details are not very clear to me and the dynamic attention in self-matching requires too much memory.

-Thus, I implemented the variant of R-Net according to [HKUST-KnowComp/R-Net](https://github.com/HKUST-KnowComp/R-Net) (in Tensorflow).
+Instead, I implemented the variant of R-Net according to [HKUST-KnowComp/R-Net](https://github.com/HKUST-KnowComp/R-Net) (in Tensorflow).

 The biggest difference between the original R-net and HKUST R-net is that:
-* The original R-net does attention at each RNN step, which means the hidden state is also involved in the attention calculation.
+* The original R-net does attention **at each RNN step**, which means the hidden state is also involved in the attention calculation.
 I call it dynamic attention.
-* In HKUST R-Net Attentions in pair encoder and self-matching encoder are calculated before performing RNN.
+* In HKUST R-Net Attentions in pair encoder and self-matching encoder are calculated **before** performing RNN.
 I call it static attention.

 Some details in [HKUST-KnowComp/R-Net](https://github.com/HKUST-KnowComp/R-Net) that improves performance:
 * Question and Passage share the same GRU sentence encoder instead of using two GRU encoders respectively.